 51. Post Client's Motorcycle Pictures - People that are into motorcycles are generally very into motorcycles.
 They love looking at them, talking about them, asking questions about them etc. If you have a client ride their bike to your agency, snap a picture of it and post it for the others to see.
 You'll also remind people about another type of insurance that you sell.

-52. Comment on Local Business Posts - Use Facebook as your business and go to other local business Facebook pages and make comments.
+52. Comment on Local Business Posts - If you want a Facebook strategy that really delivers for insurance agents, use Facebook as your business and go to other local business Facebook pages and make comments.
 Just promise me that you'll keep it 100% positive always.
 Not only will you make them feel better by getting some interaction, maybe they'll return the favor and people on their FB page can follow your link back to yours!

 54. Connect to Your Twitter Account - I'm not personally a big Twitter fan and I think a lot of insurance agents don't really get it.
 However it's not difficult to set up a Twitter account and link it to your Facebook page.
 This means anything that you do on Facebook will automatically post to Twitter.
 Check out this tutorial on setting it up.
 Just in case you have people that prefer to follow you through Twitter they can do so.
 It can't hurt.